 Salter is also the author of a children’s book, The Moon Comes Home (1989) and a play, Falling Bodies (2004), and her lyrics for jazz pianist and composer Fred Hersch resulted in the song cycle Rooms of Light, which premiered at Lincoln Center in 2007.

-Her honors include fellowships from the Bogliasco Foundation, the Guggenheim Foundation, and the Rockefeller Foundation.
+Her honors include fellowships from the Bogliasco Foundation, the Guggenheim Foundation, the National Endowment for the Arts, and the Rockefeller Foundation.

 For twenty-three years, Salter taught at Mount Holyoke College, where she was eventually named the Emily Dickinson Senior Lecturer in the Humanities.
 She has served as an editor for the Atlantic Monthly and the New Republic, and was a coeditor of the fourth and fifth editions of The Norton Anthology of Poetry.
 She also served as the vice president of the Poetry Society of America from 1995 to 2007.